gracefan2020/MosaicJoin/README.md

 ## Overview

-This system implements a two-stage semantic join pipeline:
+This system implements a three-stage semantic join pipeline:

-1. **Offline Stage**: Build embeddings and create semantic sketches for all columns in a datalake
+1. **Offline Embedding Stage**: Build MPNet embeddings for all columns in a datalake
+2. **Offline Sketch Stage**: Create semantic sketches using k-closest-to-origin sampling
-2. **Query Stage**: Given a query column, find the top-k most semantically similar columns
+3. **Query Stage**: Given a query column, find the top-k most semantically similar columns

 The system uses **k-closest-to-origin** sampling to create compact semantic sketches that capture the most representative vectors for each column.